sap-tutorials/Tutorials/tutorials/teched-2016-7/teched-2016-7.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 3: ](Update the neo-app.json)]
-You will need to _re-open_ WebIDE for this step.
-In HCP Cockpit, go to Services and then WebIDE.
-In the WebIDE overview, click **Open SAP Web IDE**.
+You will need to _re-open_ Web IDE for this step.
+In HCP Cockpit, go to Services and then Web IDE.
+In the Web IDE overview, click **Open SAP Web IDE**.

 You will need to add the Google Maps  destination as a route available for your application by adding it to the `neo-app.json` file located in the `te2016` folder.